softbar/RpcTools/README.md

 The command RPCMEDIA_WriteValue (InstanceID, 'VOLUME', 10) sets the volume to 10

-The command TRPCMEDIA WriteValue (Instance ID, 'PLAYSTATION', value) is used to control the playback, whereby the following values are possible:
+The command TRPCMEDIA WriteValue (Instance ID, 'PLAYSTATE', value) is used to control the playback, whereby the following values are possible:
 0: Stop, 1: Pause, 2: Play, 3: Next, 4: Prevoius